Liquor Liability Insurance: Costs and Coverage

 - Liquor stores

-- Grocery stores that sell beer, wine, or liquor
+- Grocery stores selling beer, wine, or liquor

 - Certain event and performance spaces

-- Landlords who have tenants engaged in the above activities
+- Landlords with tenants engaged in the above activities

 Host liquor liability doesn’t protect against all claims.
 You may still be sued under tort law by a third party if an alcohol-related injury or damage is due to your negligence.
 For this reason, social hosts may consider buying event insurance.